-An Ocean County College dean is accused paying a Pleasantville juvenile for sex.
+An Ocean County College dean, and longtime youth mentor and coach is accused paying a Pleasantville juvenile for sex.

 James Hadley, 65, of Barnegat, was arrested last week, as he tried to enter the boy's residence with lubricant and $200, according to the affidavit of probable cause obtained by BreakingAC.